JFrischknecht/lasso-cpp/README.md

 The program will produce the files *lasso_fitted.csv* and *lasso_coefficients.csv* in the folder where the program was executed.
 The first file contains the fitted values of the optimal model and the second file contains the estimated coefficients of the optimal model, with the intercept being the first coefficient.

 The program was tested and successfully run on three different Windows 10 machines.
+If you wish to compile the program yourself, pick your favorite C++ compiler and build an executable using all *.cpp* and all *.h* files in the *src* folder of this repository.
+Note that you your compiler needs to use the C++ 17 language standard.

 ## Data to test the program